akwohlgenant/akwohlgenant.github.io/_posts/2020-04-28-kmeanslogdata.md

 ![png](/images/AndyWohlgenant_Final_Project_18Mar2020-Copy1_59_0.png)

 Silhouette analysis suggests the optimal number of k-means for this dataset is k=4.
+This may not be an appropriate number for the purposes of meaningful facies designations but could be perfectly reasonable for initial groupings of data for correlation purposes or basic lithology determinations (e.g. sand vs. shale).

 ```python